Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights

-The Buffalo Bills (3-1) bring a three-game winning streak into a matchup against the Kansas City Chiefs (2-2) on Sunday, October 10, 2021 at GEHA Field at Arrowhead Stadium.
-Kansas City is a 3.5-point favorite in the contest.
+The Buffalo Bills (3-1) are 3.5-point underdogs as they look to prolong their three-game winning streak in a matchup with the Kansas City Chiefs (2-2) on Sunday, October 10, 2021 at GEHA Field at Arrowhead Stadium.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.